-So, a few months back I went to a 1-day Dave Ramsey EntreLeadership event (more on that in another post).
+So, a few months back I went to a 1-day Dave Ramsey EntreLeadership event.
 It was a motivational class for people who wanted to learn more about owning their own business.
 But I figured it probably applied to writing, too, since working on a book is usually a solitary event, no set hours, no boss looking over your shoulder and telling you to write more.

 One of the first things he talked about is why people don’t following their dreams: simple fear.
 Fear of opposition, yes.
 Fear of failure, sure.
 But also fear of success, fear of making the wrong decision, fear of other people’s opinions.
 As you already probably know, fear will paralyze you.
 You won’t write.
 Maybe you’ll feel guilty about that & beat yourself up, but still you won’t write.